Financial Policy Committee (FPC)

 The MPC is tasked with setting monetary policy and meeting HM Government’s target of keeping inflation at 2%.
 The distributional impact of monetary policy is difficult to measure with precision but analysis by staff suggests that the overall effect of monetary policy, including quantitative easing, on standard measures of income and wealth inequality (which have the potential to reflect the position of individuals sharing particular protected characteristics under equality legislation) has been small.

 An increasing number of individuals and businesses are benefiting from the convenience, security, and speed of digital payments.
-Conversely, the transactional use of cash has declined, a trend that has been exacerbated by the Covid pandemic.
+Conversely, the transactional use of cash continues to decline.
 In spite of that, cash remains a valued form of money for many in society, including the elderly and those on lower incomes (households in which individuals with certain protected characteristics, including those of ethnic minority race and female sex, can be disproportionately represented), with many using it to budget and manage their household finances.
 As such, a lack of access to cash can highly impact certain groups who share protected characteristics, including age and disability.
 HM Government has given us powers to oversee and supervise the wholesale distribution of cash as set out in the Financial Services and Markets Act 2023 (FSMA 2023).
-We are preparing to exercise our new powers under FSMA 2023 and have to date published our statement of policy, Codes of Practice for market oversight, our approach to enforcement and various public consultations.
+To date relevant market participants have been designated under the regime, and we are working closely with them to monitor the overall health of the industry, helping ensure UK wholesale cash distribution arrangements remain effective, resilient, and sustainable.
 We continue to have due regard to PSED in the exercise of our public functions under the regime.